1. Home

 • Timing: It takes time to get approval for new solar panels and have them installed.
 Does this timeline line up with your timeline for purchasing a new electric vehicle?

-To determine how many solar panels you'll need to have installed, you should first calculate how much electricity your family uses on average each day, and then factor in charging an EV on top of that.
+To determine how many solar panels you'll need to have installed, you should first calculate how much electricity your family uses on average each day, and add charging an EV.
 You should also account for any future plans, and how they’ll affect your consumption.
 If you know you want to grow your family, expand the footprint of your house, or start working from home, you may want to opt for additional panels upfront to account for those future needs.

 Beyond usage, there are other factors to consider: